 Medical history

-At your first visit, we will review your medical history.
+At your first visit, we’ll review your medical history.
 We will then regularly review this information with you as changes to your overall health, as well as any medication you are taking, can affect your oral health.
-We need to know about any conditions including heart disease, high blood pressure, diabetes, pregnancy and allergies.
+We need to know about conditions including heart disease, high blood pressure, diabetes, pregnancy and allergies.

 Oral hygiene

-We comprehensively health check your teeth and gums looking for any areas that could be prone to tooth decay and gum disease.
+We comprehensively health check your teeth and gums looking for any areas which could be prone to tooth decay and gum disease.

 Fillings and crowns

-If you already have any fillings and crowns, we always make sure they are still performing well and not creating problems.
+If you already have a filling or crown, we will make sure they are still working well and not creating problems.
 We often use x-rays to check under fillings for hidden decay.

 Bite and jaw

 We assess how your teeth meet when you bite and how they move across each other.
-We look for any signs of tooth wear caused through teeth clenching (bruxism) or misaligned bite, as both can have adverse effects on your overall oral health in the long term.
+We look for any signs of tooth wear caused by teeth clenching (bruxism) or misaligned bite, as both can have adverse effects on your overall long-term oral health.

 X-rays